History of Bavaria: The Duchy during the Carolingian period

 The history of Bavaria for the ensuing century intertwines with that of the Carolingian empire.
 Bavaria, given during the partition of 817 AD to the king of the East Franks, Louis the German, formed a part of the larger territories confirmed to him in 843 AD by the Treaty of Verdun.
 Louis made Regensburg the center of his government and actively developed Bavaria, providing for its security by numerous campaigns against the Slavs.
 When he divided his possessions in 865 AD, it passed to his eldest son, Carloman, who had already managed its administration, and after his death in 880 AD, it became a part of the extensive territories of the emperor, Charles the Fat.
-This incompetent ruler left its defense to Arnulf, an illegitimate son of Carloman.
+This ruler left its defense to Arnulf, an illegitimate son of Carloman.
 Mainly due to the support of the Bavarians, Arnulf could take the field against Charles in 887 AD and secure his own election as a German king in the following year.
 In 899 AD, Bavaria passed to Louis the Child, during whose reign continuous Hungarian ravages occurred.
-Resistance to these inroads became gradually feebler, and tradition has it that on 5 July 907 almost the whole of the Bavarian tribe perished in the Battle of Pressburg against these formidable enemies.
+Resistance to these inroads became gradually feebler, and tradition has it that on 5 July 907 almost the whole of the Bavarian tribe perished in the Battle of Pressburg against them.

 During the reign of Louis the Child, Luitpold, Count of Scheyern, who possessed large Bavarian domains, ruled the Mark of Carinthia, created on the southeastern frontier for the defense of Bavaria.
 He died in the great battle of 907 AD, but his son Arnulf, surnamed the Bad, rallied the remnants of the tribe, in alliance with the Hungarians, became duke of the Bavarians in 911 AD, uniting Bavaria and Carinthia under his rule.
 The German king, Conrad I, attacked Arnulf when the latter refused to acknowledge his royal supremacy but failed in the end.